trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

     },

 Build and run the code.
-Instructions on how to build and load an extension for Chrome can be found :ref:`here<chrome-getting-started-build>`\ .
+Instruction on how to build and run a mobile app can be found :ref:`here <mobile-getting-started-build>`.
-Instruction on how to build and run an Android app can be found :ref:`here <android-getting-started-build>`\ .
+Instructions on how to build and load an extension for Chrome can be found :ref:`here<chrome-getting-started-build>`.

 On Chrome, a new toolbar icon should be visible!